(This year, of course, it's the third Saturday of November at 1 p.m.)

 The location rotates between two of college football's most revered venues, Michigan Stadium and Ohio Stadium.

 The nation, courtesy of ABC, is usually watching.
-(Although this year, it sounds like the West Coast will have to fend for itself.)

 Of course, we are speaking of the Ohio State-Michigan series, which was named as the greatest sports rivalry of the 20th century in balloting conducted on ESPN.com.

 Yes, Ohio State-Michigan was ahead of Muhammad Ali-Joe Frazier, Duke-North Carolina, Wilt Chamberlain-Bill Russell, Canadiens-Maple Leafs, Jack Nicklaus-Arnold Palmer and Yankees-Red Sox on the continuum of sports' top head-to-head match-ups.

 This year will mark the 101st meeting between the Buckeyes and Wolverines on the college gridiron.
 The feelings of enmity and respect continue to flow on both sides of this tradition-laden rivalry.

 "To me, Michigan is the team you set out at the beginning of the year to beat," said two-time Heisman Trophy winner Archie Griffin, whose OSU teams posted a 3-0-1 record against UM from 1972-75.
 "Certainly, you want to win them all, but that is a special game.
 It is our rival.
 We want to play a great game against the University of Michigan.